defgsus/blog/blog/_posts/2021/2021-11-12-gharchive-first-post.md

 - ...
 Or, these are no duplicates but instead *star - unstar - star* sequences but the *unstar* is not reported.
 - ...
 But, from what i've seen in the `PushEvent` data, there are particular and manifold reasons why events repeat.
 Not all of them can be determined, i think.
 Sometimes there is a correlation with the actual commits, sometimes not.
 Some people push the same things to 7,000 cryptically named branches...
 One guy has somehow issued 30,000 push events over a month on a repository which only has 14 commits or so.
 - In other words: It's quite messy.
 And to get to that realisation requires quite intense data shoveling already.
+Just look at the `PushEvent` file:
+  - 145,893,474 rows
+  - 3,018,256,231 bytes compressed
+  - 12,934,378,008 bytes uncompressed

+  I mean, 12Gb is better than 200 but still...

 Anyways, one nice plot at the end:

 ```python